 We welcome visitors to provide commentary and engage in discussion among the content posted to this website.
 Please know that comments will be moderated to allow for a safe and constructive environment, without personal attacks or derogatory language.

 In June 2013, the first cohort of York Anthropology’s newly founded methods field school flew to Athens, Greece, for an intensive month of learning opportunities.
-It was there that grew the idea to provide a publication platform for students beginning their engagement with anthropology.
+It was there that grew the idea to create a publication platform for student engagement with anthropology.